billw2/rpi-clone/README.md

          {--convert-fstab-to-partuuid}

     -v      - verbose rsync, list all files as they are copied.
-    -f      - force initialize the destination disk by imaging the booted disk.
+    -f      - force initialize the destination disk by imaging the booted disk partition structure.
+File systems are then synced or imaged.
+    -f2     - force initialize only the first 2 partitions to the destination.
+                So a multi partition USB boot can initialize clone back to a 2 partition SD card.
     -u      - unattended clone if not initializing.
 No confirmations asked, but abort if disk needs initializing or on error.
     -U      - unattended even if initializing.
 No confirmations asked,